Rasoul Namazi

 Assistant professor of political theory, Duke Kunshan University

-His research focus is the comparative study of Islamic and Western political thought.
-His work has appeared in Journal of Religion, Perspectives on Political Science, American Political Thought, Iranian Studies, Interpretation, Review of Politics, Renaissance & Reformation, and Eurorient, as well as collected volumes.
-His teaching interests at Duke Kunshan include Islamic and Western political thought.
+Namazi's research has appeared in Comparative Political Theory, Review of Politics, Journal of Religion, Perspectives on Political Science, American Political Thought, Iranian Studies, Interpretation, Renaissance & Reformation, and Eurorient, as well as in several edited volumes.

 rasoul.namazi.jpg